celery/celery/docs/getting-started/introduction.rst

         - **Resource Leak Protection**

+            The :option:`--maxtasksperchild <celery worker --maxtasksperchild>`
-            The :option:`--maxtasksperchild` option is used for user tasks leaking resources, like memory or file descriptors, that are simply out of your control.
+            option is used for user tasks leaking resources, like memory or file descriptors, that are simply out of your control.

             :ref:`Read more… <worker-maxtasksperchild>`.